Stronghold Archæological Heritage Park

 The first archæological study of the hill-fort started in 1885.
 The subsequent excavations took place in the 30s and 60s of the 20th century.
 The moat was studied in the 90s, and a neighboring hill in the first decade of the 21st century.
 The study showed two phases of the settlement on the hill: an unfortified village from 8th to 9th century; a fortified hill from the mid-9th to the end of the 10th century.
 In the second phase, it was burned twice.
 For the third time it was burnt in the period when the Piasts' fort was established in Gdańsk.
 No traces of subsequent settlements were discovered.

 The hill is surrounded by deep ravines on three sides.
 From the fourth side (western), the defensive ring was artificially closed by the dug moat.
 On the other three sides ground ramparts were constructed around the 9th century.
 They were fortified with stones and topped with a stockade.
 However no fortifications have been revealed on top of the steep slope from the sea.
-Ruins of huts excavated on the incline of this slope can be a result of a lanslide causing collapse of fortifications and buildings.
+Only ruins of huts were excavated on the incline of this slope.
+A landslide may have caused them to collapse and slide down-hill.
 In the interior of the fort there were seven buildings forming a circular line.
 Five of them have been reconstructed in a form of stylized huts.
-The discovered artifacts contained amber beads, iron and bones, that were probably locally produced.
+The discovered artifacts contained locally produced amber beads, iron and bones.
 Glass beads were probably imported.
 The large number of animal bones and fish remains prove developed fishery and farming.
 Among the bones, some of them belonged to a seal living in the waters of the sea.

 The neighboring hill on the west side was used as an industrial backyard.
 It could be used for animal grazing and metal smelting.